brianadams2337/containerstore-demo/docs/migration.md

 With vite you can include svg icons by simply prefixing it with the `<Icon\* />` which is configured in the svgo config (default is `<Svgo\* />`.
 Otherwise you need to import the svg explicitly and use it as a component.

-- On issue you might stumble on is using this module you can't size your icons as you might wish to with tailwind classes.
+One issue you might stumble on is using this module you can't size your icons as you might wish to with tailwind classes.
 By default there is a prop `fontControlled` which you hve to disable like so: `<Icon* :fontControlled="false"/>`.
 If the use-case is to have the flexibility of applying classes throughout the app then you need to make a change in the `nuxt.config`

 ```ts
 // https://nuxt.com/docs/api/configuration/nuxt-config